vishal-ponsekar/monitoring_dashboard_using_netdata/README.md

 ### Steps I followed
 - Created an ubuntu ec2 instance in aws.
 - Installed Netdata agent in that instance using kickstart.sh file.
-- If you want to install in the same way use the following doc. https://learn.netdata.cloud/docs/netdata-agent/installation/linux/#run-the-one-line-install-command
+- If you want to install in the same way use the following doc.<br>
+  https://learn.netdata.cloud/docs/netdata-agent/installation/linux/#run-the-one-line-install-command
 - After, installed netdata allowed 19999 port in security group of the instance to see the netdata agent console.
 - Next, tried to see the console using public_ip_of_server:19999.
 It took me to the netdata agent console.
 Initially it asks to signin I chose the skip and use the dashboard anonymously option.